 ADDITIONAL DOCUMENTS FOR UK WORK VISA

-• Certificate of Sponsorship from approved UK employer
+• Certificate of sponsorship from your employer

 ADDITIONAL DOCUMENTS FOR SPECIAL WORK VISA